 In South Florida, there are many quality rehab services available.
 The one that is chosen should be based on a patient’s needs as well as their budget.
 Rehab services can be costly to pay for out of pocket, but private insurance, credit card payment plans and federal healthcare benefits are available as payment options.

-New Life Addiction Treatment Center offers quality services designed to assist addicts in breaking free from their addiction.
+NeuroPsychiatric Addiction Clinic offers quality services designed to assist addicts in breaking free from their addiction.
 Contact us today to learn how we can help.